Conservar Acrylic Varnish

-Paraloid B-44 resin in Conservar Acrylic Varnish is a polymeric resin (high molecular weight) giving it a pleasant feel or ‘brushability’.
-When brushing it has enough viscosity to give a feeling of control while it easily spreads out evenly.
-Its major advantage is its relatively good leveling in a single application without the tendency to sink into matte areas of a painting.
+Paraloid B-44 resin in Conservar Acrylic Varnish is a polymeric resin (high molecular weight), giving it a pleasant feel or ‘brushability.’
+When brushing, it has enough viscosity to give a feeling of control while it easily spreads out evenly.
+Its primary advantage is its relatively good leveling in a single application without the tendency to sink into matte areas of a painting.

 Conservar Acrylic Varnish is recommended as both an isolating and a final varnish on the following paint films:

-Prior to actual use, it is very important to test Conservar varnishes on test pieces to understand how they perform and how they alter the surface appearance of your paintings.
-For best results, apply to a test piece that is similar in composition as the artwork to be varnished.
+Before actual use, it is essential to test Conservar varnishes on test pieces to understand how they perform and how they alter the surface appearance of your paintings.
+For best results, apply to a test piece similar in composition to the artwork to be varnished.
 This will help ensure that a successful varnish application will be achieved.

 The best practice is to wait 6 to 12 months before varnishing with Conservar Acrylic Varnish.
-Oil and alkyd paint films need time (typically months) to polymerize and form a resilient film otherwise a coating added on top of an improperly cured film may cause the layers beneath to swell and loosen.
+Oil and alkyd paint films need time (typically months) to polymerize and form a resilient film; otherwise, a coating added to an improperly cured film may cause the layers beneath to swell and loosen.

 It may be possible to apply Conservar Acrylic Varnish when the thickest areas of your painting are “dry through”—not touch dry.
-To determine if your painting is “dry-through”, press into the thickest area of your painting with your thumb at the same time twisting it a full 90° on the paint film.
-If your painting is on a flexible support, such as stretched canvas, be certain to provide support to the opposite side.
-The paint is considered dry-through when there is no loosening, detachment, wrinkling, or other of distortion visible on the paint surface.
+To determine if your painting is “dry-through,” press into the thickest area of your painting with your thumb while twisting it a full 90° on the paint film.
+If your painting is on a flexible support, such as stretched canvas, support the opposite side.
+The paint is considered dry-through when no loosening, detachment, wrinkling, or distortion is visible on the paint surface.
 This procedure is fully described in the ASTM Standard D1640: Standard Test Methods for Drying, Curing, or Film Formation of Organic Coatings at Room Temperature.

 Apply with a wide flat, soft-hair brush.
-Conservar Acrylic Varnish can be thinned up to 20% with high flash mineral spirits containing at least 20% aromatics.
+Conservar Acrylic Varnish can be thinned up to 20% with high-flash mineral spirits containing at least 20% aromatics.
 DO NOT MIX WITH WATER.
 Apply only one coat as a final varnish when applying by brush.
-Allow to dry three days and wipe varnished surface with a soft, lint-free cloth.
+Allow to dry for three days, and wipe the varnished surface with a soft, lint-free cloth.

-The best way to achieve an even coating of varnish is to apply by spraying.
+The best way to achieve an even varnish coating is by spraying.
 This is particularly true for impasto surfaces.
-Spraying is also a useful technique for creating a matte surface.
+Spraying is also a helpful technique for creating a matte surface.
 The size of the surface to be sprayed will determine the best type of spray equipment to use.
-Conservar varnishes can be sprayed from an airbrush, airless or air-pressure spray equipment, or refillable aerosol spray can.
+Conservar varnishes can be sprayed from an airbrush, airless or air-pressure spray equipment, or a refillable aerosol spray can.

 To achieve a more uniform spray application, turn the painting 90 degrees and apply the subsequent coat perpendicular to the previous one.
 A typical spray application lays down a film only 1/8 to 1/4 the thickness of a brush coat application.
 If maximum protection is required of the varnish layer, apply multiple coats.

-When applying multiple coats (spray application only), allow 1 to 4 hours in between coats.
-Inspect the surface for tackiness, which may mean that the coat is not sufficiently dry.
-Let the varnish cure several days before packing or transporting the painting.
-During transportation and storage, avoid contacting the surface with packing materials, including glassine, bubble wrap or any other plastic.
+When applying multiple coats (spray application only), allow 1 to 4 hours between coats.
+Inspect the surface for tackiness, which may mean the coat is not sufficiently dry.
+Let the varnish cure for several days before packing or transporting the painting.
+Avoid contacting the surface with packing materials, including glassine, bubble wrap, or any other plastic, during transportation and storage.
 NEVER STACK PAINTINGS, whether varnished or not.

-As Conservar varnishes are removable, it is important that they not be painted over.
-Paint applied over the varnish would also be potentially removable, and would pose a difficult problem in conservation or restoration attempts.
+As Conservar varnishes are removable, it is essential that they not be painted over.
+Paint applied over the varnish would also be potentially removable and would pose a difficult problem in conservation or restoration attempts.

-There are a number of different ways to reduce the gloss of Conservar varnish:
+There are several different ways to reduce the gloss of Conservar varnish:

 If the varnished surface of your painting appears too glossy, you can apply a final coating of Conservar Wax.
 Rub on a thin layer of wax with a soft, lint-free cloth using small circular strokes.
 Allow the wax to dry overnight for the highest degree of matte.
-To create a satin finish, allow the wax to dry for about 4 to 6 hours, and then gently buff.
+To create a satin finish, let the wax dry for 4 to 6 hours, then gently buff.

 Clean all equipment immediately following application.
 Clean brushes with the recommended mineral spirits (not odorless mineral spirits), such as Stoddard solvent or a high flash mineral spirits solvent.
-To ensure desired results, always make a test piece for your particular application and surface.
+Always make a test piece for your application and surface to ensure desired results.

 Paraloid B-44 is a registered trademark of Dow Chemical Corporation.
 Conservar is a trademark of Natural Pigments.
 Rublev Colours is a registered trademark of Natural Pigments.